Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Bees make this honey from the nectar of flowering buckwheat.
 Has dark yellow with reddish

-sweet clover honey
+Sweet clover honey

 Light amber or white in color, has an aroma reminiscent of vanilla.

-fireweed honey
+Fireweed honey

 clover honey

-meadow honey
+Meadow honey

-Honey is golden yellow, rarely brown, has a pleasant aroma and taste.
+Honey is golden yellow, rarely brown, and has a pleasant aroma and taste.
 Bees prepare it from the nectar of various flowers growing in the meadows.

-alfalfa honey
+Alfalfa honey

-sunflower honey
+Sunflower honey

 becomes light amber with a greenish tint.